 Master of Science in Nursing

 Ready to make an impact?
-With the Rasmussen College Master of Science in Nursing (MSN) degree program, you’ll unleash your potential to guide fellow nurses and shape the future of healthcare.
-Our innovative and progressive curriculum is built around the Essentials of Master’s Education in Nursing, a set of standards designed by the American Association of the Colleges of Nursing.
+With the fully online Master of Science in Nursing (MSN) degree program, you’ll unleash your potential to guide other nurses and shape the future of healthcare.
+Our innovative and progressive curriculum allows you to focus on schoolwork when it's convenient for you, taking one course at a time—with flexible log-on times—to balance school, work and family while still graduating in as few as 18 months.1 The Master's in Nursing curriculum is built around the Essentials of Master's Education in Nursing, a set of standards designed by the American Association of Colleges of Nursing.

 A Working Nurse Means a Working Student

-Designed specifically for busy professionals, our online MSN program allows you to take one course at a time and still finish in as few as 18 months.1
+While you continue making a difference in patients’ lives, our program allows you to move as quickly as you want, or take one course at a time and still finish in as few as 18 months.

-A range of innovative and progressive online learning experiences includes case studies, healthcare forums, virtual clinical excursions and in-person practicum experiences.
+With a Master’s degree in Nursing, you’ll expand your opportunities by learning through case studies, healthcare forums, virtual clinical excursions and in-person practicum experiences.

 Master of Science in Nursing